fbgallet/roam-extension-calendar/README.md

 ### Configuration

 Connect a Google account by opening the Google Calendar configuration dialog in the Full calendar settings or by clicking on the "Google Calendar" tag in the filter bar, then the gear icon.
 A popup window should open, prompting you to choose your Google account (if it doesn't open, popup blocking is enabled in your browser; an icon should appear in the address bar to grant your browser permission).
 Check the authorization for Google Calendar and Google Tasks (also supported).

+⚠️ During the Google account connection authorization process, you may encounter the warning below if the app verification request has not yet been approved by Google.
+Follow the instructions to force authorization if you want to use Google Calendar synchronization.
+Full Calendar's privacy policy is detailed [here](https://github.com/fbgallet/roam-extension-calendar/blob/main/PRIVACY_POLICY.md) and the code of the backend is open source (see [here](https://github.com/fbgallet/roam-calendar--auth-backend)).
+No personal data is stored on a remote server and your event data is only temporarily saved in the browser's local storage to ensure faster display.

 If the connection was successful, it will show "✅ Connected to google" at the top of the dialog box.
 And in the calendar filter bar a green dot 🟢 will be displayed.
 The dot will be red 🔴 in case of disconnection (or when you are offline, for example).
 It can be sometimes necessary to reconnect your Google account if the connection token has expired.